angeljayakumar/online-retail-analysis/README.md

 ## 🙏 Acknowledgements

 This project is a significant milestone, marking my return to coding as a stay-at-home mum after university.
+As a basic beginner-friendly project, it’s designed to be accessible to others learning data analysis.
 A huge thank you to everyone who supported me in bringing this project to life:

 - Mark Briscoe - For teaching Python coding and guiding us through setting up Visual Studio Code

 - John Rearden - For his insightful lessons on managing virtual environments in Visual Studio Code

-- Niel - For teaching data analytics topics, including data visualization.
+- Niall Maher - For teaching data analytics topics, including data visualization.

 - Emma Lamont - For her invaluable guidance and detailed insights during daily stand-ups and stand-downs.